 Change management tools are often the ‘go to’ for driving incremental adjustments in value across the business’ ecosystem.
 Unfortunately many of these tools will find their performance lacking if:

 Business model innovation is not as simple as ‘building the foundation and creativity will come.’
-Creativity within the business sector is an agile and ever-changing construct that requires fuel and commitment in order for it to produce continuing value.
-Innovation is more than just rehearsing or championing old ideas that have already received applause but not the resources to move forward.
+Creativity within the business sector is an agile and ever-changing construct.
+It requires fuel and commitment to produce continuing value.
+Innovation goes beyond merely rehearsing old ideas.
+It requires more than championing ideas that have already received applause.
+Without the resources to move forward, ideas stall.

 Business Model Innovation is about engaging the new frontier of ideas and technology as new opportunities, customer problems, and:

-• Readjusting how learning is generated and shared across business model units, incorporated into best practices, and leveraged to disrupt the market………and
+- Readjust how learning is generated and shared across business model units.
+Incorporate it into best practices.
+Leverage it to disrupt the market………and

-Every business consultant can share a story of how they were brought on board to ‘fix something that was broken’ only to discover that the current system’s functioning not only reinforced the current condition but depended on it being left alone in order for the status quo to be sustained.
+Every business consultant has a story to share.
+They were brought on board to ‘fix something that was broken.’
+They discovered the current system’s functioning.
+It not only reinforced the current condition.
+It also depended on being left alone to sustain the status quo.

-In many instances the appeal of the status quo was less about maintaining that which was visible and known and more about lacking the resources, leadership, or business model competencies to support (and sustain) the changes needed.
+In many instances, the appeal of the status quo was not about maintaining what was visible and known.
+It was more about lacking the resources, leadership, or business model competencies to support and sustain the changes needed.
 Both worked together to reinforce existing homeostatic vectors.

 Knowledge is crucial towards getting out of the above described situation; but the question is ‘knowledge of what?’
 Solutions can be done-to the problem or they can be done-with the problem.
 With a little creativity each business has the potential to leverage existing stakeholder visions and dreams for the business.
 The next step is to insure that a business model-to-strategy fit exists.
 Without it the homeostatic mechanisms that reinforced the previous challenges will likely reassert themselves.